 Child Support Guidelines (Ontario): The Child Support Guidelines are used to calculate child support for children.
 The amount of child support is determined by a payor’s income and the number of children in the family.

-Children’s Law Reform Act: The Children’s Law Reform Act is provincial legislation that deals with the establishment of parentage, custody and access, and guardianship.
+Children’s Law Reform Act: The Children’s Law Reform Act is provincial legislation that deals with the establishment of parentage, decision-making responsibility, parenting time, contact, and guardianship.

 Evidence: Evidence in a family law case involves documents and witnesses.
 Examples of some documents that may be included as evidence include bank account records, report cards, real estate records, and medical reports.